devfleet/awesome-eve/README.md

 * [EVEMarketer](https://evemarketer.com/) - Web client to check prices and orders of all items in multiple regions that looks a lot like the in-game market.
 * [Lazy Blacksmith](https://khon.space/) - web based manufacturing/invention helper with price and profit support
 * [Priceall](https://github.com/xyx0826/Priceall) - a tool that checks Jita price of any item list with a single click without leaving game window.
 It is built upon Evepraisal.
 The tool as a widget supports various customization options including size, color, and opacity.
+* [Abyssal Market](https://mutaplasmid.space/) - Web-based tool for searching through, appraising and buying abyssal modules that are available on the contract market.

 #### Manufacturing